 - Hot glue gun

-1. Wrap your foam wreath form in crepe paper or ribbon to cover the raw foam.
+1. Wrap your foam wreath form in ribbon to cover the raw foam.
 Secure the end with a dab of hot glue.

 2. Take a strand of white lights – I used 100 small white lights.
 You could use a battery operated strand or the standard plug-in version like what I used.
 Start wrapping the strand around the wreath form by securing the beginning of the strand on the back of the wreath form with a couple pieces of masking tape.
 Work your way around the wreath.